KQM-git/TCL/characters/cryo/eula.md

   * **Lightfall Sword** is still updating live stats when it lights up and is about to explode.
   * Lightfall stacks cannot be gained once **Lightfall Sword** lights up right before exploding.
   * **Lightfall Sword** does not snapshot even after Eula is swapped off-field, allowing for a 23 frame window to apply team buffs and increase her burst's damage.
-    * Buffs that work for **Lightfall Sword** under her Alt-Swap + LFS timer include Rosaria A4, Bennett Burst, 4NO, Lisa A4, TTDS, and Zhongli shred
+    * Buffs that work for **Lightfall Sword** under her Alt-Swap + LFS timer include Rosaria A4, Bennett Burst, 4NO, Lisa A4, Shenhe A4, TTDS, and Zhongli shred.
   * Rosaria's [**Shadow Samaritan**](rosaria.md#ascension-passives) \(A4\), does not consistently last to the end of Eula's burst when immediately activated before Eula's burst.
 * **Glacial Illumination**'s cooldown and energy is reset at hitmark, not cast.
 * **Glacial Illumination** cast and **Lightfall Sword** are both considered blunt attacks